jeffersonmwatati/Building-Forex-Trading-Algorithm-Project/README.md

-# Building Forex Trading Algorithm Project
+# Project: AI Forex Trading Algorithm
 Project: AI Forex Trading Algorithm

 Combining my interest in Finance and Investment with my tech skills, I’m developing an AI-powered Forex trading tool using Python.
 The algorithm will integrate technical indicators and news analytics to deliver smart, automated trading strategies for improved decision-making and risk management.